 Neglecting zonal errors, the Hipparcos star catalog differs systematically from the earlier FK5 catalog in both orientation and spin, of order 32 mas and 1 mas/y respectively.
-SOFA provides five functions for transforming positions and space motions between the two systems:
+SOFA provides five routines for transforming positions and space motions between the two systems:

-- iauH2fk5 transforms an Hipparcos catalog entry ($\alpha, \delta, \mu{\alpha}, \mu{\delta}$, parallax and radial velocity) into an FK5 catalog entry. - iauHfk5z does the same but for stars whose Hipparcos proper motion, parallax and radial velocity are all unknown. - iauFk52h transforms an FK5 catalog entry into an Hipparcos catalog entry. - iauFk5hz does the same but for stars whose Hipparcos proper motion, parallax and radial velocity are all unknown. - iauFk5hip expresses the rotation and spin in the form needed by the other functions.
+- iau_H2FK5 transforms an Hipparcos catalog entry $(\alpha, \delta, \mu{\alpha}, \mu{\delta}, \mu{\delta})$ parallax and radial velocity) into an FK5 catalog entry. - iau_HFK5Z does the same but for stars whose Hipparcos proper motion, parallax and radial velocity are all unknown. - iau_FK52H transforms an FK5 catalog entry into an Hipparcos catalog entry. - iau_FK5HZ does the same but for stars whose Hipparcos proper motion, parallax and radial velocity are all unknown. - iau_FK5HIP expresses the rotation and spin in the form needed by the other routines.